Skip to Content

 The easiest way to get to San Marino is by car.
 There are several big car parking areas in San Marino city.
 Alternatively, you can leave your car in the town of Borgo Maggiore, from where you can take a cable car to Cita San Marino.

 Renting a car in Italy isn’t expensive and driving outside of big cities is quite easy.
-You can find some of the best deals for car rental on the Rental Cars website.
+You can find some of the best deals for car rental on this website.
 We always use this site for all our car rentals anywhere in the world and can highly recommend it.

 If you are traveling in Italy by public transport, the best way to get to San Marino is by taking a bus from Rimini.
 There are no trains going to San Marino.